The best places to live in San Diego

 Urban living in San Diego

-The opening of the Petco Park baseball stadium in 2004 helped turn East Village from a warehouse district into an area with upscale hotels, rooftop bars, gourmet eateries and fashionable cafés.
-The largest neighbourhood in downtown San Diego, most of its residents live in luxury condominiums, studio apartments and lofts.
+The opening of the Petco Park baseball stadium in 2004 helped turn East Village from a warehouse district into an area with upscale hotels, rooftop bars, gourmet eateries and fashionable cafes.
+The largest neighbourhood in downtown San Diego, East Village is mostly made up of luxury condominiums, studio apartments and lofts.
 As much as it is a great fit for sport-loving expats with the necessary budget, the area is also home to the San Diego Central Library, for the bookworms at heart.

 Seaside living in San Diego

 La Jolla is a seaside Mediterranean-style village rich in history.
 Residents have access to fine dining, designer shopping, and a thriving cultural scene in a strikingly beautiful setting.
-Gentle waves along the hilly coastline make swimming, kayaking and learning to surf popular activities.
-Home to the University of California San Diego, the also area provides a variety of education options at kindergarten, elementary and high school level.
+Gentle waves along the hilly coastline make swimming, kayaking and surfing popular activities.
+Home to the University of California San Diego, the area also provides a variety of education options at kindergarten, elementary and high school level.
 As one of the most affluent areas in San Diego, La Jolla offers house hunters a variety of options including cliffside homes above Black’s Beach and upmarket apartments with ocean views.

 ►Learn more about accommodation in San Diego